LAKE ALMANOR, CALIF: No report.

 Little Walker (Calif.): No report.

 WILDHORSE RESERVOIR NEV: Dennis Dunn at the Wild Horse Resort (775-758-6472) said, "The weather is "too" beautiful.

 It's getting up to 75-80 in the daytime and then dropping off to as low as 25 at night.

 Fishing has been good for just about everything.

 Perch is good.

 WILSON COMMON POND IN WASHOE VALLEY: No report.

 WINNEMUCCA LAKE, CALIF: No report.

-YOSEMITE NATIONAL PARK AREA, CALIF: Susie Greilich reported:
+YOSEMITE NATIONAL PARK AREA, CALIF: Suzie Greilich reported:

 Saddlebag Lake: Troll Needlefish lures.